count-of-monte-keystone/TF2-Crosshair-Switcher/README.md

 # TF2-Crosshair-Switcher

+## Notice: This project is no longer maintained.
+A better version of this project exists [here](https://github.com/count-of-monte-keystone/laz-vtf-tf2-crosshair-selector-REDUX).

 A simple program for automating crosshair changing for weapons in Team Fortress 2.

 All weapon scripts are hard-coded in so any missing ones may cause issues.